Dowling becomes rare nonprofit college to file for bankruptcy

 The school offered dozens of majors and specialized in the arts and sciences, aviation, education and business, and offered graduate degrees.

-The college has hired real estate firms, including A&G Realty Partners to sell its waterfront campus property in Oakdale in eastern Long Island, according to court documents.
+The college has hired a real estate broker to sell its waterfront campus property in Oakdale in eastern Long Island, according to court documents.
 Real estate in Shirley, New York will be marketed next year.

-"The (Oakdale) property is already zoned residential and is ideal for continued use as an educational institution or redevelopment into residential or other uses," Andy Graiser, co-president of A&G Realty, said in a statement.